"See Reality as it is. Accept Reality as it is"

-Vipassana is a meditation technique allowing one to Realize the reality of their whole being through Inner Observation.
+Vipassana is a meditation technique which allows one to Realize the reality of their whole being through Inner Observation.

-These days, to learn the meditation technique will require one to take a 10 day course in one of the Vipassana Meditation Centers (link below).
-Each day involves around 10 hours of meditation with video discourses of Goenka ‘s teachings at the end of the day with Goenka ‘s own interpretation on what Vipassana is about.
+These days, to formally learn the meditation technique will require one to take a 10 day course in one of the Vipassana Meditation Centers (link below).
+Each day involves around 10 hours of meditation with video discourses at the end of the day with Goenka ‘s own interpretation on what Vipassana is about.

-More information about Vipassana can be found on the course section below
+More information about Vipassana can be found on the Vipassana Website.

 Vipassana In Depth

-This article looks into the effectiveness of the technique in relation to transforming one's sufferings.
+This article will look into the effectiveness of the technique in relation to transforming one's sufferings.

-The Vipassana technique created by Buddah is a very powerful technique.
+The Vipassana technique created by Buddah is a pure and perfect technique.